istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 Requests to the `reviews` service should be enforced by the `reviews-svc-waypoint` for any L7 policies.
 Requests to the `reviews` `v2` pod should be enforced by the `reviews-v2-pod-waypoint` for any L7 policies.

-1. If your L7 policy isn't enforced, run `istioctl analyzer` first to check if your policy has any validation issue.
+1. If your L7 policy isn't enforced, run `istioctl analyze` first to check if your policy has any validation issue.

     {{< text bash >}}
     $ istioctl analyze